ehne/graphX/README.md

 ##  Quick Start

-for using with your favourite text editor and running a server (recomened):
+There are two ways to get up and running with graphX: via a webserver, or by using jupyter notebooks.
+They both have their pros and cons.

+###  Webserver

 ```python
 import graphX as gx